alainwolf/roll.urown.net/server/server-tls.rst

 (ssl-cert-check), can extract the certificate expiration date from a live server or from a PEM encoded X.509 certificate file.
-If :file:`ssl-cert-check` finds a certificate that will expire within a user defined threshold (e.g., the next 60-days), an e-mail notification is sent to warn the adminstrator.
+If :file:`ssl-cert-check` finds a certificate that will expire within a user defined threshold (e.g., the next 60-days), an e-mail notification is sent to warn the administrator.

 Installation